sghost13/gh-aws-deploy-oidc/README.md

 2. Create secret variables in each Github environment you are deploying too.
 USE SECRETS, NOT variables.
     - `AWS_ACCOUNT_ID`: The AWS account ID where the CDK application will be deployed.
 (Your AWS account number)
     - `AWS_REGION`: The AWS region where the CDK application will be deployed. (us-east-1)
-    - `ENVIRONMENT`: The name of the deployment environment. (ie prod, dev, staging, etc)
+    - `ENVIRONMENT`: The name of the deployment environment.
+Default is main branch is prod. (ie prod, dev, staging, etc)

 ### Add Repositories you want to grant deployment permissions to